Vyral/base-template/_posts/2019-03-28-sellers-not-all-home-upgrades-will-add-value.md

 Everyone wants to add value to their home before putting it on the market, but a lot of the advice about how to do so misses the mark.
 To give you a better idea of what does and doesn’t add value, we’ll be covering a few important points today.

-First of all, ***don’t* add a pool.**&nbsp;If you want to add this feature for your personal enjoyment, then by all means go for it.
+First of all, ***don’t* add a pool.**&nbsp;If you want to add this feature for your personal enjoyment, then "by all means" go for it.
 However, you should know that pools only bring about a 10% return on interest in terms of market value.&nbsp;

 It isn’t just “fun” home upgrades that offer little value. **Practical repairs like a new roof or a new HVAC system will also bring little to no return.** Buyers expect these areas of your home to be in good, working condition.
 Instead of seeing it as added value, they simply see it as a given.&nbsp;